Teenager who stabbed stranger on way home from supermarket jailed for 13 years

 A teenager who stabbed a stranger walking back from the supermarket because he was in a “bad mood” has been sentenced to 13 years in prison.

-Thomas Waeling, 18, “armed himself with a very large knife” after an argument with his dad and stabbed 50-year-old Sarah Taylor after she left Lidl in Hastings on May 15 last year.
+Thomas Waeling, 18, “armed himself with a very large knife” after an argument with his father and knifed 50-year-old Sarah Taylor after she left Lidl in Hastings on May 15 last year.

+According to Sussex Police, the youth had taken a knife from a friend’s house after the row, and told a friend: “I’m going to stab someone.
+I’m in the mood.
+The first person I see I’m going to stab.”

+Waeling, who was 17 at the time, stabbed Ms Taylor multiple times before running from the scene, ditching the knife in a public toilet and asked his friend to burn the clothes he had been wearing, the force said.

 Sentencing Waeling for attempted murder at Lewes Crown Court, Judge Christine Laing KC said it was “one of the most depressing cases she had to deal with for quite some time”.